urzyme/urzyme.github.io/class2/gly2/README.md

-The tetrameric Bacterial-like glycyl-tRNA synthetase (GlyRS-B), also known as the orphan GlyRS, is an enzyme that plays a crucial role in protein synthesis by catalysing the attachment of the amino acid glycine to its cognate tRNA:
+The tetrameric Bacterial-like glycyl-tRNA synthetase (GlyRS-B), also known as the orphan GlyRS, is an enzyme that plays a crucial role in protein synthesis by catalyzing the attachment of the amino acid glycine to its cognate tRNA: